molily/molily.de/_posts/2019-02-03-testing-angular.md

 });
 ```

-In the testing module, we declare the Pipe under test and the `HostComponent`.
+In the testing Module, we declare the Pipe under test and the `HostComponent`.
 For the `TranslateService`, we provide the `FakeTranslateService` instead.
 Just like in a Component test, we create the Component and examine the rendered DOM.

 What needs to be tested?
 Obviously, we need to check that `{% raw %}{{ key | translate }}{% endraw %}` evaluates to `key1`.
 There are two cases that needs to be tested though: